JJCAPPE/deskinator/deliverables/report.typ

 === Coverage of inset (safe) rectangle

-This is the most crucial metric to demonstrate the efficacy of the deskinator, as it measures the swept ‘safe' area by the fan.
+This is the most crucial metric to demonstrate the efficacy of the Deskinator, as it measures the swept ‘safe' area by the fan.
 This area is calculated by applying a margin equal to the distance between the sensor line and the start of the fan line, and then used to calculate the boustrophedon path.
 This ensures that the robot doesn't attempt to step outside of the table area it has identified.
 Therefore, this is effectively the only area we can safely sweep.
-Testing shows a range of values (% of area swept) between 96,95% and 100%, with a mean of 99.40% and standard deviation of 0.70%, indicating highly effective sweeping of the reachable area of the table, therefore meeting the main Key Objective of the project.
+Testing shows a range of values (% of area swept) between 96.95% and 100%, with a mean of 99.40% and standard deviation of 0.70%, indicating highly effective sweeping of the reachable area of the table, therefore meeting the main Key Objective of the project.

 #figure(
   image("images/distribution-coverage-inset.png", width: 50%),